 We’ve all heard the quote, (or, misquote?) and it’s cemented a place in our history and popular culture.
-The quote basically means that death and taxes are unavoidable, no matter who you are.
+The quote basically means that death and taxes are loathed but unavoidable; no matter who you are.

 While most people attribute the origin of the quote to Ben Franklin (or even wrongly so to Mark Twain) a similar quote was written decades earlier.
 Here’s the interesting history of the famous, “death and taxes” quote.

 Origin of the First “Death and Taxes” quote (Idiom):

 Years before Ben Franklin or Mark Twain, another man uttered a very similar quote to the famous “death and taxes” idiom.

 Christopher Bullock, an English actor and dramatist, uttered the following quote during The Cobler of Preston in 1716:

 “Tis impossible to be sure of anything but Death and Taxes.”